yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 We don’t recommend using this setting, but it will allow 4GB VRAM users to play `Tears of the Kingdom` without significant issues, and will make 2GB users have a much more stable and consistent experience in other games.

 {{< single-title-imgs
-    "From left to right or top to bottom on phones, BC1 vs BC3 vs ASTC (Fire Emblem Engage)" "./bc11.png"
+    "From left to right, or top to bottom on phones, BC1 vs BC3 vs ASTC (Fire Emblem Engage)" "./bc11.png"
     "./bc31.png"
     "./astc1.png"